Meenakshi5055/mastering_html/lists.md

 ```
 [◀️ Run the code](https://meenakshi5055.github.io/mastering_html/)

-*Or else press full-stop " . " to run the code, it directly takes you to the VS-Code.*
+*Or else press full-stop (" . ") to run the code, it directly takes you to the VS-Code.*

+- Use them for precise, structured key-value pairings where information is directly linked.
+Like glossaries, metadata, FAQ pages.

+- Avoid them when data is narrative, sequential, or strictly tabular.
+Like step-by-step instructions, simple bullet points.

 **Nesting Lists:**
 List inside a list, for better organization.